-Non-profit and public sector clients include the United Nations, World Bank, International Monetary Fund (IMF), World Wildlife Fund, National Urban League, US Postal Service, CARE International, the US Office of Personnel Management (OPM) and the White House, where he trained Presidential Appointees in negotiation, management and leadership.
+Non-profit and public sector clients include the United Nations, World Bank, International Monetary Fund (IMF), CDC, World Wildlife Fund, National Urban League, US Postal Service, CARE International, Ascentria Fostering Agency, Bloomberg Philanthropies, the US Office of Personnel Management (OPM) and the White House, where he trained over 1,500 Presidential Appointees in negotiation, management and leadership.

-Corporate clients include companies such as Deloitte, Chevron, IBM, Merck, Fidelity Investments, ExxonMobil, Johnson & Johnson, Bank of America, PricewaterhouseCoopers, Thermo Fisher Scientific and many others.
+Corporate clients include companies such as Deloitte, Moderna, IBM, Merck, Fidelity Investments, ExxonMobil, Johnson & Johnson, Bank of America, PricewaterhouseCoopers, Thermo Fisher Scientific, Walmart and many others.

-Previously, Rob worked overseas for 15 years, on a variety of international negotiation projects.
+Previously, Rob worked overseas for 15 years, on a variety of international projects.
 This included spending three years in Rwanda working with Hutu and Tutsi communities, two years working with the UN Peacekeeping Mission in Angola, and 18 months in Laos, consulting on a variety of community development programs.
+Rob also led a 2-year Security Sector Reform project in Burundi, bringing together government and rebel forces to support the formation of a unified military and police force.
 He began his overseas work in Nicaragua, in both Sandinista and Contra areas.
-His most recent publication is a teaching case based on his work supporting a negotiating team in the Paris Climate Accords.

 Rob earned his Masters of Science (MS) from Stanford University, and Bachelors of Science (BS) from the Massachusetts Institute of Technology (MIT).